A beginner’s guide to online sales meetings: everything you need to know to plan for success

 However, the fact you’re not visiting your client’s office doesn’t mean that you can forget about having a professional attitude.
 Don’t attend a call in a creased out t-shirt or with a hairstyle that says you’ve just rolled out of bed.
 Here you can find more hints for looking good on video calls.

 Keep it professional at all times.
-Don’t do things you wouldn’t normally do during a classical sales meeting.
+Don’t do things you wouldn’t normally do during a classical sales meeting on virtual sales meetings.
 Pay attention to how you present yourself and how you represent the company you work for.

 #3.
 Keep your background professional

-While it may not always be possible, you should ensure a proper environment for your online sales meetings.
+While it may not always be possible, you should ensure a proper environment for your virtual sales meetings.

 Keep the background neutral.
 Avoid having people roaming around behind you.
 If possible, choose a separate room for your online call.
 Make sure the place is quiet and distraction-free.